clubanderson/labeler/README.md

 # LABELER
-A labeler for all kubectl, kustomize, and helm resources...
+A labeler for all kubectl, kustomize, and helm resources

 Challenge: When working with Kubernetes objects it is necessary to find objects that are part of the same collection.
 Labels and annotations are a good way to flag objects so that they can be operated on as a collection.
 For instance, for an nginx package it would be useful to label the deployment, service, service account, and configmap that comes along with it.
 You could simply just use a namespace as a collection identifier.
 But a namespace will not help you identify cluster-scoped objects (which includes a namespace where the deployment, service, service account, and configmap reside) as part of a collection.

 Common labels are used by Helm to identify objects that are part of the same collection.
 Most commonly used is:

     app.kubernetes.io/part-of: <your collection name here>

 You set a label with:
   For kubectl

     kubectl label <object-type> <object-name> <label-key>=<label-value>

   For Helm

     helm install my-release my-chart --set labels.<label-key>=<label-value>

 You can then use kubectl to get all items that contain the label you specified

     kubectl get all --selector=app.kubernetes.io/part-of=nginx

 You would be quick to point out that helm and kubectl all have a means of labeling objects during installation/create/apply.
 This is partly true, if a) the project offers a well-formed, best-practices helm chart, b) if you do not use 'kubectl apply -f', and c) if you do not use 'kubectl -k' (kustomize) to install the application